jm2375/Chat-SQL/README.md

 ## Key Features

 - Account Creation and Deletion: Users can create and delete their accounts when meeting respective criteria.
-- Dynamic Account Listing: The website contuinally lists registered accounts so connections are made simpler.
+- Dynamic Account Listing: The website continually lists registered accounts so connections are made simpler.
 - Real-time Chat: Chats are updated in real-time as messages are typed.

 ## Demonstration